AlexWaygood/typeshed-stats/examples/example.md

 These stubs are currently uploaded to PyPI.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *skipped*

-The `--ignore-missing-stub` stubtest setting is used in typeshed's CI.
+Stubtest is skipped in typeshed's CI for this package.

-In CI, stubtest is run on `linux` only.

 Typeshed currently has 0 allowlist entries for `atheris` when running stubtest in CI.